Near Linear Time Approximation Schemes for Uncapacitated and Capacitated b--Matching Problems in Nonbipartite Graphs: Introduction

-If we only retain the constraints for odd sets $U \in \Od$ then a fractional solution of the modified system; when multiplied by $(1-\delta)$; satisfies \ref{lpbm}.
-That relaxed formulation, still has $n^{1/\delta}$ constraints which is exponential in $1/\delta$.
-Note that an approximate solution of the dual, which has only $O(m)$ constraints does not provide us a solution for the primal\footnote{In subsequent work, in manuscript \cite{access}, we show that we can solve the dual to identify the subgraph containing the maximum uncapacitated $b$--Matching; but that manuscript uses the results in this paper to construct an actual feasible primal solution on that subgraph.
-Further solving the dual of the capacitated $b$--matching problem is significantly challenging, as we discuss shortly, and the methods of \cite{access} do not apply.}.

-Second, even if we are provided an approximately feasible fractional solution, no efficient algorithm that easily computes the maximum violation, $\{\min \lambda, \bA\by \leq \lambda\bb, \by \in \Q'\}$ exists.
-The only known algorithms for computing the maximum violation (for just the odd-sets) still correspond to the minimum odd-cut problem.
-Those solutions are at least cubic (see \cite{LetchfordRT04}) and do not become easier if only an approximate solution is desired.
-In context of the fast approximate solutions, the convergence is dominated by the ``width parameter'' or $\max_{\by \in \Q'} (\bA\by)_\ell/b_\ell $.
-There is existing algorithm that easily computes the maximum violation, $ \{\min \lambda, \bA\by \leq \lambda\bb, \by \in \Q'\}$, let alone adjust the cost of the $n^{1/\delta}$ constraints as in \ref{lpbm} above.
-Moreover there is no easy ``block'' structure where we can disentangle the large number of constraints into collections of small number of constraints.

-And finally, in the capacitated $b$--Matching problem, the most natural and amenable polytope $\Q'$, is not closed under multiplication by a constant less than $1$ (scaling).
-In fact the all-zero vector $\mathbf{0}$ does not belong to that polytope!
-The capacitated $b$--Matching problem has two alternate formulations.
-In the first one \cite[Theorem 32.2, page 564]{Schrijver03}, the matching polytope is defined by
+{\bf Capacitated $b$--Matching} The situation is more dire in presence of edge capacities.
+The capacitated $b$--matching problem has two known solution approaches.
+In the first one \cite[Theorem 32.2, page 564]{Schrijver03}, the matching polytope is defined by where the set constraints are for every subset $U$ and every subset $F$ of the cut defined by $U$.

 {